There have been three major human food recalls this week, as well as one recall that affects man’s best friend.

 E. coli can be particularly devastating to the human digestive system.
 All humans have some natural E. coli in their digestive system, according to the U.S. Centers for Disease Control and Prevention (CDC), but some strains of E. coli produce the Shiga toxin.
 Chances are, if you hear of E. coli infections, Shiga toxin–producing E. coli is responsible.
 E. coli infections can be very unpleasant, resulting in symptoms such as diarrhea and even kidney failure.

 Listeria, the other bacteria at fault this week, can cause listeriosis, a serious infection that primarily affects seniors, pregnant women, newborns, and people with compromised immune systems.
-Listeriosis usually manifests as fever and muscle aches, and it sometimes causes diarrhea and other gastrointestinal symptoms, the CDC reports.
-In older people and those who have immune deficiencies, septicemia and meningitis are a possible result.
+Listeriosis usually manifests as fever and muscle aches, and it sometimes causes diarrhea and other gastrointestinal symptoms, the

 You may need to be careful about hamburgers at your barbecues this weekend: 1.8 million pounds of ground beef were voluntarily recalled by Wolverine Packing Company because of possible E. coli contamination.
 Wolverine distributes nationwide, and stores that could potentially have contaminated beef are in Florida, Illinois, Indiana, Kentucky, Michigan, Ohio, Pennsylvania, Tennessee, and Wisconsin.
 Gordon Food Service Marketplaces, Surf N Turf Market, Giorgio’s Italian Deli, M Sixty Six General Store, Supervalu, and Buchtel Food Mart are all on a United States Department of Agriculture (USDA) watch list.
 If you bought ground beef from this list of retailers, you might want to pitch it.